Wend4r/sm-redirect-core/README.md

 # [Redirect] Core
-This plugin includes a Toolkit for redirect.
+This plugin includes a toolkit for redirect players on other servers.

 Requirements:
 ------------